lilott8/CS220-Final/NOTES.md

 ##NOTES

+Retooled my binary tree.
+It was too difficult to incorporate a static structure, so I created a more dynamic structure which is housed in the fortunes class, instead of siloed in it's own class.
+I am beginning to convert some of the generic fortune's algorithm into this framework.
+The functions are declared, but not implemented.

 The controller will be how we abstract the logic from the main and thus the entire framework.

 The flow of the program will then be: main->controller->map & algorithm